bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IncomingStation_2ScYZDmQ9C9vR878Q0zliC/Documentation.md

-The station value for the incoming segment that ends at this referent location.
+The station value of the incoming segment that ends at this location.